 Title: Keep your title under 70 characters so none of it disappears into a ‘…’.
 The best titles make people curious or elicit an emotional response.
-Terms like ‘video’, ‘how to’, and ‘tutorial’ are often typed into people’s searches so if they apply to your video it can help to put them in the title.
+Terms like ‘video’, ‘how-to’, and ‘tutorial’ are often typed into people’s searches so if they apply to your video it can help to put them in the title.

 Description: A short synopsis of your video which includes your most important keyword.
 You have about three lines before your text is hidden by a ‘show more’ tab.
-If you are including the url of your channel or other videos then you should make sure they are above the ‘show more’.
+If you are including the URL of your channel or other videos then you should make sure they are above the ‘show more’.

 Tags: Use a lot of them.
-These are the keywords and terms people will be searching when they find your video.
+These are the keywords and terms people will be searching for when they find your video.
 YouTube will suggest some after you start adding.
 A quick way to find good keywords to use is to search for videos similar to yours and check out their tags.
-A while ago YouTube started hiding video tags by default but you can download a free, YouTube certified, extension for Google Chrome which will allow you to see them from vidIQ.com.
+A while ago YouTube started hiding video tags by default but you can download a free, YouTube-certified, extension for Google Chrome which will allow you to see them from vidIQ.com.